EBI-Metagenomics/mgnify-biata-2021/docs/source/virify.rst

     docker run --rm -it -v $(pwd)/data:/opt/data virify mkdir obs_results

 |image3|\  1.2 Now we can start running the analysis.
-In the current working directory you will find the metagenomic assembly we will be working with (**ERR575691_host_filtered.fasta**).
+In the current working directory you will find the **obs_results** directory you just created, as well as three other directories (**databases, scripts, exp_results**) and the metagenomic assembly we will be working with (**ERR575691_host_filtered.fasta**).
 We will now filter the contigs listed in this file to keep only those that are ≥500 bp, by using the custom python script filter_contigs_len.py as follows:

 .. code-block:: bash

     filter_contigs_len.py -f ERR575691_host_filtered.fasta -l 0.5 -o obs_results/ERR575691_host_filtered_filt500bp.fasta

 |image3|\  1.3.
-The output from this command is a file named **ERR575691_host_filtered_filt500bp.fasta**.
+The output from this command is a file named **ERR575691_host_filtered_filt500bp.fasta** which is located in the **obs_results** diretory.
 Our dataset is now ready to be processed for the detection of putative viral sequences.
 We will first analyse it with VirFinder using a custom R script:

 .. code-block:: bash